manuchaitanya17/Hotel_Admin/README.md

 # Hotel_Admin
-An Admin-facing solution for the managements of rooms in hotel.
+An Admin-facing solution for the managements of rooms in hotel implemented using React.js, Node.js, Express.js.